Zaporizhzhia Oblast: Education

 Specialists keep on looking for an adaptive school model.
 26 institutions develop the humanization process using new teaching technologies.
 The Khortitsky multi-profile teaching-rehabilitation centre has worked out methods for complete support of sanatorium-boarding-schools' children.
 Berdiansk is the town where a regional boarding school for orphans works out active socialization programs.

 42 institutions provide vocational education.
 This system distributes well-trained workers to regional industries and businesses.
 The list of specialties includes over 100 names.
 Vocational schools give courses for improving qualifications in cooperation with unemployment centres.
 More than 1,500 jobless persons get new professions every year due to it.

 The higher education system is the most flexible and advanced.
-Today 25 state-controlled technical colleges have I-II class rank and 8 higher institutions have III-IV class certificates.
-These are the University and the Zaporizhzhia Politechnic, the Medical University and the Institute of Law with Ministry of Internal Affairs in Zaporizhzhia City, the Pedagogical University, the Agricultural Academy in Melitopol and the Pedagogical Institute in Berdiansk.
+Today, 25 state-controlled technical colleges have I-II class rank and 8 higher institutions have III-IV class certificates.
+These are the university and the Zaporizhzhia Politechnic, the Medical University and the Institute of Law with Ministry of Internal Affairs in Zaporizhzhia City, the Pedagogical University, the Agricultural Academy in Melitopol and the Pedagogical Institute in Berdiansk.
 There are also five higher-education private bodies—the Institute of Economics and Information Technologies, the State and Municipal Government Institute and the others.
 Over 65,000 people are students in this oblast.
 There are 212 Doctors of Science and 1,420 Candidates of Science among their lecturers.
 The city of Zaporizhzhia is one of the biggest centres for foreigners' education in Ukraine.

 The International Astronomical Union named two minor planets 5936 Khadzhinov and 19082 Vikchernov in honor of Ukrainians from Zaporizhizhia Oblast who made a significant contribution in science and education.

 Economics

-Gross oblast product (GRP)
+Gross regional product

-The volume of the gross regional product of the oblast in 2016 amounted to 104,323 million UAH (9th place among the regions).
+The volume of the gross regional product (GRP) of the oblast in 2016 amounted to ₴104,323 million (9th place among the regions).
 The total contribution of the oblast to the GRP of Ukraine was 4.4%.

 The index of the physical volume of gross regional product in the previous year's prices was 99.7%.

-The amount of gross value added (GVA) in 2016 amounted to 82,054 million UAH (9th place among the oblasts).
+The amount of gross value added (GVA) in 2016 amounted to ₴82,054 million (9th place among the oblasts).

 The total contribution of the oblast to the GVA of Ukraine amounted to 4.1% in 2016.

 The index of physical volume of gross value added in previous year's prices was 99.8%.

 The main types of economic activity that form the GVA of the oblast are: